 The Veterans Resource and Opportunity Center is a dedicated space for student veterans, active duty service members, reservists, and dependents.
 VROC is an ideal space to meet other veteran students, meet with a veteran peer mentor, meet with staff, study, conduct study groups, and to learn about additional resources.
 The office provides computers, free printing, a silent study room, TV, and weekly refreshments.
 Workshops and activities with Cañada's Vet Services Team and veteran community partners are held on Tuesdays in VROC between 1200- 1300 to assist student veterans in understanding and accessing their benefits and other resources.
-For more information please contact strausei@smccd.edu or visit the center.
+For additional information, please stop by the VROC Center.